The Law of Superposition

 The law of superposition doesn’t work on igneous rocks.
 The layers in the igneous rocks are formed due to the pressure from the uppermost layer to the lowest layer.
 Hence, every layer is chaotic.
 The age of layers isn’t clear in igneous rocks.

+The law of superposition can be applied to sedimentary rocks because the nature of fossils can accurately specify the age of the rock.
 The rock layers found in mountains and hills are the best example of the law of superposition.
 The rock layers are always in contact with each other, specifying that the layers are close in time and the older layer is at the bottom.
 The contact usually happens for two reasons; first, the younger layer has flowed into the older layer, or the older rocks intruded into, the younger ones.

-The law of superposition does not mean that all geologic features can be explained solely by superposition.
 For example, the folding of the strata in a mountain range will often be explained by the law of folding.
 Likewise, when looking at the layers of oil shale, there is a law of maximum age that can be explained as a matter of the most recently exposed rock being of the oldest age.
 However, generally, many geologic structures will be most naturally explained through a combination of the laws of superposition and the law of sedimentary basin development, rather than through the law of superposition alone.

 Next Post Previous Post